I’m going to make a bold statement: the best book marketing campaigns include social media BUT social media doesn’t sell books.

 - Talk about things you like besides books.

 - Share things that are specific to your genre – for example, if you wrote a book on vampires, you could create a meme with four famous movie vampires and ask readers to pick their favorite.

 - Celebrate your favorite comfort food or something else that dials into your topic.

-The idea is to find where readers want to engage – meaning posts that will (in the words of Marie Condo) spark joy with your followers.
+The idea is to find where readers want to engage – meaning posts that will (in the words of Marie Kondo) spark joy with your followers.
 This may take a while.

 Start with your three or four discussion tracks but know that you may need to play around a bit and further refine them.

 Readers love getting to know the authors of the books they read and love.
 Often, authors post on social and then wait for folks to engage with them, and yes, a bit of that approach can be part of your social platform mix.